Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 Defend your logo

-designer working with logoStart with your company’s logo when developing brand guidelines – especially for decentralized email creation.
-The reason is simple: your logo is your brand’s primary identifier.
-However, that does not mean it should be used a lot.
-It’s your company’s signature, and you explain how it should be handled – with precision.
+designer working with logoStart with your company’s logo when developing brand guidelines, especially for decentralized email creation.
+The reason is simple: Your logo is your brand’s primary identifier.
+That does not mean it should be used a lot, however.
+It’s your company’s signature, and you explain how it should be handled—with precision.

 Begin to get buy-in on using your logo by sharing the thinking around how it was conceived, its structure, and its components, all to provide context as to why this brand mark is so important.

-When people get the meaning behind the logo, you need to let them know how – and how not – to use it.
-The more – and more detailed – logo usage scenarios you can provide, the better.
-When people have ample examples to follow, they tend to follow what’s being asked of them.
+When people get the meaning behind the logo, you need to let them know how—and how not—to use it.
+The more—and more detailed—logo usage scenarios you can provide, the better.
+When people have ample examples to follow, they tend to do what’s being asked of them.

-Some technical questions your email brand guidelines need to answer are:
+Here are some technical questions your email brand guidelines need to answer:

-• How much padding and white space should be used around the logo?
+• How much padding and white space should there be around the logo?

-• What are the smallest and largest logo dimensions that can be used?
+• What are the smallest and largest logo dimensions?
 Be sure to include unit type, metric or imperial.

 • Are there secondary logos?
-When can they be used?
+When can people use them?

 • Where in the email can the logo be placed?
 Footer?
 Header?
 Body?
 Including photos to show examples is helpful.

-• How should the logo be aligned with other content pieces?
+• How should the logo align with other content pieces?

-• What should never be done with the logo?
+• What should people never do with the logo?

 When designing for different mediums and scenarios, brands often use primary, secondary, and even tertiary typefaces.
 When it comes to email creation, it’s critical to use web-safe fonts that are supported across devices, operating systems, and email clients.
-This is an absolute necessity, so the email renders properly for all who receive it.
+This is an absolute necessity to ensure the email renders properly for all recipients.

 Web-safe fonts include: